herguad/da_stats/README.md

 <img src="imgs\dur_reg_scatter.png" alt="dur_reg_scatter">

-Plotting df with a linear regression model shows the locally weighed (lowess) stats distribution with a blue line.
+Plotting df with a linear regression model shows the locally weighed (lowess) stats.
+The minimal variation of the curve up until the 'downward slope' observed between 2010 and 2020 confirms a steady decrease of duration in the previous decades which seems to have accelerated for the last decade.

 <img src="imgs\dur_reg_lowess.png" alt="dur_reg_lowess">